nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 :information_source: **How do you specify that a cake has been ordered multiple times using the `oi/` prefix?**<br>

-* If Chocolate Cake is in index 4 of the order item table, you can specify `oi/4 4`.
+* If Chocolate Cake is at index 4 of the order items table, you can specify `oi/4 4`.

 ##### Adding a special request to an order: `request`